 Despite dealing in cash, there is not much to be said about the level of cash at the company.
 Borrowings on the last accounts were £119m, and there is a large pension deficit of £77m.
 Debt is funded by bank overdrafts, which have a decent rate of 2.25%.
 Total borrowing facilities are £275m, which means there is some headroom, but these are renewable in 2021 and the terms may not be as advantageous.

 In terms of the balance sheet, this is not great and may put off some investors altogether.
 Total liabilities are greater than total assets, and that is before considering that intangibles make up around £30m of the asset pile.

 This doesn’t seem to be a great situation to me, especially if the SFO case is adverse.
+That would quickly lead to another De La Rue profit warning.
 It may be the case that even at this low share price a discounted equity placing could take place to shore up the balance sheet which would not be beneficial to investors.
 In retrospect paying out such a high level of dividend looks quite a poor decision.
 The level has been held at 25p for a few years, but with just north of 100m shares in issue, we can see that this is costing over £25m a year.
 Since 2014 over £200m has been returned to shareholders in this fashion.

-Is De La Rue a good investment at these levels?
+Is the De La Rue profit warning a buying opportunity?

 As ever the question with these warnings is are the problems permanent or temporary?
 It is certainly the case that De La Rue used to be a very good business, looking at past figures.
-But the past is no guarantee of the future and there are quite a few companies who have been made slowly obsolete by technology.
+But the past is no guarantee of the future.
+There are quite a few companies who have been made slowly obsolete by technology.